dimitristaufer/OpenSense-OpenHAB-Binding/README.md

-# OpenSense.network ❤️ openHab
+# OpenSense.network ❤️ openHAB

 [![Waffle.io - Columns and their card count](https://badge.waffle.io/dimitristaufer/opensense-openhab-master.svg?columns=all)](https://waffle.io/dimitristaufer/opensense-openhab-master)

 ![alt text](https://dimitristaufer.com/files/OpenSense_Banner-min.jpg)

-An attempt to extent the [OpenSense.network](https://www.opensense.network "OpenSense Network's Homepage") by implementing bidirectional bindings with [openHab](https://www.openhab.org "openHab's Homepage"), onr of the most popular Smart Home platforms.
+An attempt to extent the [OpenSense.network](https://www.opensense.network "OpenSense Network's Homepage") by implementing bidirectional bindings with [openHAB](https://www.openhab.org "openHAB's Homepage"), one of the most popular Smart Home platforms.

-# OpenSense.network -> openHab
+# OpenSense.network -> openHAB

 We will explain a set of features here.

-# openHab -> OpenSense.network
+# openHAB -> OpenSense.network

 We will explain a set of features here.